skarpushin/summerb/README.md

-*This repository is about to be initialized in folowing 2 weeks.
-Currently it's blank.*

 # summerb
-Fundamental Enterprise Applications Building Blocks.

-Being inspired and based on Spring goal of this project is to provide simple building blocks you might need when developing real world enterprise applications.
-As of now building blocks list identified as:
+Summerb is a library, it contains a set of simple but yet important building blocks needed by every enterprise web application.

+I tired of writing boiler plate code each time I start new project so I gathered standard solutions for basic tasks and created this library.
+As of now set building blocks contains:
 * Internationalization
 * Validation
+* Cache helpers (TX-bound caches, JMX beans)
-* Authentication & Authorization
+* Authentication & Authorization tools
 * Simple email sender
 * Typical implementation for C.R.U.D. operations
- * Data Access Layer
+ * Data Access Layer (based on Spring JDBC)
  * Service Layer
  * Validation
  * Authorization
  * Spriong MVC controller
- * UI piece (server pages + javascript)

-Initial codebase is donated by me from my (Sergey Karpushin) hobby project for efforts tracking (www.eftracker.ru).
+Initial codebase is donated by me (Sergey Karpushin) from my hobby project (www.eftracker.ru).
 I see this as very common to any other enterprise project I'm going to build in future.
 So why not share it, maybe someone else will make use of it.

-This project *DOES NOT* claim to be the one and the only right way to implemente mentioned pieces for enterprise application appliance.
+This project *DOES NOT* claim to be the one and the only right way to implement mentioned pieces for enterprise applications.
 Still I tried to design it in a way so it will be easy to substitute any part of it with your own implementation to make whole thing work.

+CAUTION: This project is slowly, but constantly evolving, and as a result backward incompatibility is not maintained too much, API might change a little.

+TBD: Detailed documentation will be defined later.